 - e.
-Instruct the certificate holder to provide a documented corrective action plan for addressing the cause of suspension, which is acceptable to the CAB as being able to address the cause(s) for suspension, within 90 days from the date the Notice of Suspension is published on the MSC website. - f.
-The corrective action plan shall include a binding time frame. - g.
-If the certificate holder submits an acceptable corrective action plan within 90 days: - i.
-Instruct the certificate holder to implement the corrective action plan. - ii.
-Upload to the scheme database to be published on the MSC website: - A. A statement confirming their acceptance of the corrective action plan, and - B. The client's corrective action plan. - h.
-If the certificate holder does not submit an acceptable corrective action plan within 90 days, the CAB shall withdraw the certificate. - 7.4.4 On the date of suspension, the CAB shall: - a.
+Instruct the client to provide a documented corrective action plan for addressing the cause of suspension, which is acceptable to the CAB as being able to address the cause(s) for suspension, within 90 days from the date the Notice of Suspension is published on the MSC website. - f.
+The corrective action plan shall include a binding timeframe. - g.
+If the client submits an acceptable corrective action plan within 90 days: - Instruct the client to implement the corrective action plan. - ii.
+Upload to the scheme database to be published on the MSC website: - A. A statement confirming their acceptance of the corrective action plan. - B. The client's corrective action plan. - h.
+If the client does not submit an acceptable corrective action plan within 90 days, the CAB shall withdraw the certificate. - 7.4.4 On the date of suspension, the CAB shall: - a.
 Record the decision on the scheme database. - b.
 Suspend the certificate until the cause of the suspension has been fully addressed. - c.
-Verify the effectiveness of the corrective action, once informed by the certificate holder of its completion.
+Verify the effectiveness of the corrective action, once informed by the client of its completion.